 But you just can't seem to decide?
-I'm SO glad you found us!
+We are SO glad you found us!

 Bokhara rugs are a RugKnots speciality.

-Below, I answer literally any question you could possibly have about Bokhara rugs!
+Let us answer any question you could possibly have about Bokhara rugs!

 Where do Bokhara Rugs Come From?

-It is said that the style now known as Bokhara was originally call Tekke.
-After the rugs became so highly in over empires, the rug eventually took on the name of the city Bukhara.
+It is said that the style, now known as Bokhara, was originally called Tekke after the rugs became so highly loved throughout empires.
+The rug eventually took on the name of the city Bukhara.

 However, many surrounding regions craft Bokhara rugs.
 Although the most luxurious and popular Bokhara rugs come from Pakistan, Bokhara rugs are crafted in Turkey, Turkmenistan, Uzbekistan, and Afghanistan.